The Industrial Marketing Road Map

-First, you’ll complete a Discovery Survey that provides us with essential inputs about your business, ideal customer, competitive landscape, sales and marketing processes and desired outcomes.
+Prior to our Strategy Workshop, you’ll complete a Discovery Survey that provides us with essential background about your business, ideal customer (at both a company and individual human level), competitive landscape, sales and marketing processes and desired outcomes.

-After receiving your completed prework, we’ll conduct a half-day Strategy Workshop (ideally on-site at our St. Louis office, but doable via video conference) with your leadership and sales team.
+After receiving your Discovery Survey, we’ll conduct a half-day Strategy Workshop (either in person or via Zoom) with your leadership and sales team.

 Our recommendations will encompass specific action items related to your positioning and messaging, website, marketing/sales technology stacks, content strategy, lead generation strategy, pipeline management strategy and methodology for measuring results.

-We’ll include options for implementation of your strategy at different levels of investment, and that take into account any internal resources you may (or may not) have available to assist with implementation.
+And we’ll include options for implementation of your strategy at different levels of investment – taking into account any internal resources you may (or may not) have available to assist with implementation.

-At the end of this process, you’ll walk away with a clear understanding of where to focus your time and marketing spend.
-And you’ll have a documented and ready-to-implement action plan in hand.
+At the end of this process, you’ll walk away with a documented strategy and action plan.